Basil Arnold Palmer

-A couple years ago I found a recipe for Iced Tea with Lemonade.
+A couple years ago I found a recipe for Iced Tea with Lemonade – an Arnold Palmer made at home!
 Might have been in a Southern Living magazine but I don’t remember for sure.
-I forget the original recipe too but I’ve adapted it to what is easy and delicious to me.
+I forget the original recipe too, but I’ve adapted it to what is easy and delicious to me.
 My kids don’t like it but my husband does so I make it this way part of the time.

 Today I added something else too.
 Just for fun.
 And it was so over-the-top delicious I almost swooned.
 It was that good.
 So I had to do a little photo shoot with my concoction and share.
 Cause some of you might like it too.